joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/rendering-text-objects.md

 BitmapData object, which does not force the runtime to regenerate the bitmap surface.

-This technique works well for content that doesn’t change over time.
+This technique works well for content that doesn't change over time.
 However, if the content of the text field can change, consider using a different strategy.
 For example, imagine a text field that is continuously updated with a percentage representing how much of the application has loaded.
 If the text field, or its